 Director & Senior Physiotherapist

-As a mother, Alice understands the challenges of fitting therapy into daily routines.
+Alice is a qualified clinical pilates instructor and incorporates principles of core strengthening when developing play-based exercise programs for babies and children.
+As a mother to 3 children, Alice understands the challenges of fitting therapy into busy daily routines - therapy needs to be practical and easy to implement into busy schedules!
 She is passionate about helping children to achieve their full potential and enjoys working collaboratively with families to develop practical and realistic interventions.
 She believes physiotherapy for children should be play-based and fun!

 Outside of work, Alice enjoys art, spending time with her family at the beach and zoo, running, surfing and catching up with friends.